Skip to main content

 Parameters:

-• path (str): Path to YAML workflow file
+• path (str): Path to the YAML workflow file

 Returns: Workflow instance Example: